 The more time they spend building relationships with prospects, the better their chances of repeatable success.
 So, how do you sharpen their focus?

 Pipedrive’s enterprise software helps your reps organize and automate their administrative work.
-It allows managers and reps to better prioritize their workload so they can focus on the activities they need to complete.
+It allows managers and reps to better prioritize their workloads, focusing on the activities they need to complete.

 Find more of the best leads fast with your lead qualification ebook